 By Let’s Move Quad Cities Nutritionist Blogger Jeni Tackett, RD, LD

-Fasting is a new diet craze, but an old tradition for many cultures and religions.
+Fasting is a current diet craze, but an old tradition for many cultures and religions.
 It’s been a necessity at times due to scarce food supply.
-Christianity, Buddhism, Islam, Hinduism, and Taoism practice fasting.
+Christianity, Buddhism, Islam, Hinduism, and Taoism practice fasting, among others.
 It’s also been viewed as a way to cleanse the body and ward off illness.

 The Greek Philosopher Plutarch said, “Instead of using medicine, rather, fast a day.”